-JEN Grabarczyk-Turner (b.1982 Toledo, OH) is an interdisciplinary artist currently based in Corpus Christi, TX.
-She holds a M.F.A. in Studio Art from Claremont Graduate University (2012) and a M.A. in Theology & Culture from The Seattle School of Theology and Psychology (2009).
+Jen Grabarczyk-Turner (b.1982 Toledo, OH) is an multidisciplinary visual artist and academic currently based in Corpus Christi, TX.
+She holds a M.F.A. in Studio Art from Claremont Graduate University (2012), a M.A. in Theology & Culture from The Seattle School of Theology and Psychology (2009), and she is currently working toward a Ph.D. in Philosophy, Art, & Social Thought with The European Graduate School.

 Jen Grabarczyk-Turner, La Pasión del Luchador y el Artista Gerald Lopez, The Other Journal